EastonKimura/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? the syntax because the class component makes you extend from react. component and create a render function which returns a react element.
-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. mounting is the birth of your component, update is the growth of your component and unmount is the death of your component.
-- [ ] What is the purpose of a custom hook?
+- [ ] What is the purpose of a custom hook? lets you extract component logic into resusable functions.
-- [ ] Why is it important to test our apps?
+- [ ] Why is it important to test our apps? testing determines if the app is functional or not in may different aspects. if the back end is working right with the front end.

 ## Project Set Up